Do I require Planning Permission for a Garden building?

 Generally, most outbuildings are classified as permitted development but there are always exceptions to this development rule.
 If your property or proposed garden buildings or garden offices do not meet all of the above limits and conditions, you WILL need to apply for planning permission.
 If this is the case, our team will be happy to assist you with making any applications required.
 We can also assist with guidance on building regulations.

 The information provided above is intended as an introductory guide summarised from this website.
 We periodically monitor the source to ensure we are providing the correct information [last accessed March 2018].
 It is not intended to be a definitive source of legal of information and applies to England only.
 Planning policy in Scotland, Wales and Northern Ireland may differ.
-If you are in any doubt whatsoever that your intended garden room/outbuilding does not meet the limits and conditions of the permitted development rules we wholly recommend that you contact your Local Planning Authority for further information prior to the planning stage of your new garden room/outbuilding.
+If you are in any doubt whatsoever that your intended garden building/outbuilding does not meet the limits and conditions of the permitted development rules we wholly recommend that you contact your Local Planning Authority for further information prior to the planning stage of your new garden building/outbuilding.